 The ANU Korea Institute was established in 2008.
 It was a major turning point, bolstering the existing strengths in humanities, enhancing research in the social sciences, and promoting a more active engagement in public affairs.
 It also led to the creation of one full-time faculty position, which was filled by political historian Hyung-A Kim, who had played a key role in the Institute’s establishment.
-In addition, in 2009, the ANU received a generous donation from Madame Sochon Young Hi Park, founder of the Sochon Foundation in Seoul, to establish student scholarships.
-From 2010 to 2018, gender studies specialist and historian Hyaeweol Choi (now University of Iowa) the ANU Chair of Korean Studies, and the Korea Institute’s first official Director.
+In addition, in 2009, the ANU received a generous donation from Mme Sochon Young Hi Park, founder of the Sochon Foundation in Seoul, for the establishment of student scholarships.
+From 2010 to 2018, historian Hyaeweol Choi (now University of Iowa) became the ANU Chair of Korean Studies, and the Korea Institute’s first official Director.
 In 2017, Maliangkay became the Institute’s second Director.
 In 2018, in response to the ever-increasing number of enrolments in Korea-related subjects — ANU's Korean programs have come to attract hundreds of students each year — the School of Culture, History, and Language (CHL) launched majors in both Korean language and Korean studies.